 Anders Orn leads and conducts human factors research in a variety of fields, with a concentration in the automotive user experience and medical human factors.
 Anders believes that communication with clients is of the utmost of importance, and dedicates attention accordingly to facilitate efficient, thorough, and successful human factors evaluations.
 While he is a “jack-of-all-trades” with involvement in all aspects of human factors research, Anders excels in automotive and medical device usability testing.

-Tonya comes from the hospitality and event management industry, where she managed associations, coordinated conventions and trade shows, and served in hotel management.
+Tonya Branaghan comes from the hospitality and event management industry, where she managed associations, coordinated conventions and trade shows, and served in hotel management.
 As a result, her team of Client Service Specialists excel at customer service, taking care of even the smallest details.
 This team ensures that everyone – colleagues, clients, and participants – are provided with the best data, and the best experience possible.

 Stephanie is currently pursuing a masters in Human Systems Engineering at Arizona State University.
 Her unique intersection of knowledge in design and psychology positions her as a robust, creative problem solver in the user experience and human factors arena.
 Stephanie brings with her 5 years of experience working in the field of design, most recently improving the online experience for students in higher education.
 Her passion for user-centered design and strengths in prototyping, brand experience, and design thinking offer a unique perspective for clients.

 Natalie is passionate about human-centered design and enjoys contributing to research projects in a number of ways.
 She is involved in planning, conducting, and analyzing data for various types of usability studies and human factors research projects.
 She has experience with automotive user experience, medical human factors, and graphic design.
 Natalie is determined to help generate innovative resolutions and promote safe, efficient, and overall positive experiences.